 To qualify, your business must be incorporated, have been trading for more than 6 months, issue invoices to other Australian businesses only when work is complete, and currently have at least $10,000 in unpaid invoices.
 Rates are personalised depending on your business’s profile, industry and the size of your facility.
 A transaction fee of 0.50% to 1.50% on each transaction will also apply.

 Scottish Pacific invoice finance

 - Funding from $10,000 up to $150 million

 - No ongoing fees

 Scottish Pacific is serious about catering for businesses both big and small, which is why with its invoice finance, its facilities can go from $10,000 all the way up to $150 million.
-While there’s an upfront fee to budget for, you won’t need to worry about any ongoing fees.
-The application process is also super quick - just 10 minutes out of your busy work day, and you could be approved on the same day and receive up to 95% of your approved value (less fees) a day later.
+While there’s an upfront fee (determined upon application) to budget for, you won’t need to worry about any ongoing fees.
+According to ScotPac, the application process is also super quick - just 10 minutes out of your busy work day, and you could be approved on the same day and receive up to 95% of your approved value (less fees) a day later.
 You have the choice to apply online or over the phone.